By Component (Storage, Transportation, and Monitoring Components), By Region -Market Forecast, 2025 – 2034

 Know more about this report: request for sample pages

 Based on components, the global biopharma cold chain logistics market is categorized into storage, transport, and component.
-In 2019, the storage segment accounted for the largest revenue share.
+In 2024, the storage segment accounted for the largest revenue share.
 The factors responsible for its growth include the surge in demand for temperature-sensitive nutritional supplements and temperature-sensitive vaccines.
-The adoption of sea-based pharma logistics, as sea freight is capable of handling personalized medicines, is also driving the segment growth.
+The adoption of sea-based pharma logistics, as sea freight is capable of handling personalized medicines, also drove the segment growth.
+The high aging population in emerging countries such as India and China also contributed to high demand for storage solutions for stroing vaccines which have beeen developed in these nations to tackle rising chronic conditions among aging population.
+Moreover, the growing healthcare spending, particulary in India and Brazil further drove the segment dominance.

-Asia Pacific is projected to be the fastest-growing region, owing to the rapid economic strides made by these emerging economies.
-The pharmaceutical industry is undergoing a rapid change, owing to a surge in demand for drugs and vaccines from the huge population base.
-This is paving the way for a pharma logistics firm to take advantage of being India as being the world’s pharmaceutical hub and China being the largest producer of raw materials APIs used in the pharma industry for generics and OTC drugs.
-It is being estimated that more than 60% of the raw material being used is procured from China alone.
+Asia Pacific is projected to be the fastest-growing region in the coming years, owing to the rapid economic strides made by emerging economies such as India and Thailand.
+The pharmaceutical industry these nations are undergoing a rapid change, owing to a surge in demand for drugs and vaccines from the huge population base.
+This is paving the way for a pharma logistics firm to build their own biopharama cold storages.
+China being the largest producer of raw materials of APIs, which is used in the pharma industry for generics and OTC drugs is also driving the market growth.
+For instance, It is being estimated that more than 60% of the raw material being used is procured from China alone.

 Key players operating in the global biopharma cold chain logistics market include Air Canada, DB Schenker, Kuehne+ Nagel, Agility, Deutsche Post AG, United Parcel Service of America, Inc., Deutsche Post DHL, LifeConEx, VersaCold Logistics Services, Panalpina World Transport, Marken, FedEx, and CEVA Logistics.